aerogear/modern-appdev-workshop/README.md

 ![Mobile App Overview in MDC](./doc/img/mdc-config-tab.png)

-## 4) Binding the Server to Your App Using the Mobile Developer Console
+## F) Binding the Server to Your App Using the Mobile Developer Console

 Let's use the MDC to bind to the server deployed in the previous step.
 This will provide our application with the configuration needed to talk to the server provisioned in OpenShift instead of one running locally.